Copyright 2012 - Stephen Redgwell

 The scenery changed the last few miles.
 The farm fields

-disappeared, and became deciduous and pine trees.
-The orange, red and yellow leaves were a wonderful distraction that made
+disappeared, becoming a mix of deciduous and pine trees.
+The orange, red and yellow leaves were a wonderful distraction that

-water from the creek for washin’ dishes.
-I know it’s only a little after five, but by the time we’re done
+some water from the creek for washin’ dishes.
+I know it’s only a little after five, but by the time we’re

-settin’ up, there won’t be much light left.
+done settin’ up, there won’t be much light left.
 I’ll take you down the ATV trail.
-If we’re lucky, we’ll
+If we’re lucky,

-talked non-stop about the deer we’d seen.
+be here and talked non-stop about the deer we’d seen.
 This was a positive sign.
-He was thirty-two years old, but acted like a teenager.
+He was thirty-two years old, but acted

 used my over and under a few times.
 She’s rock solid.
 This is different from the range though.
 We’ll load her

 up and I’ll get you to walk a step or two in front of me when we’re on the trail.
 Remember not to follow your

 target past ninety degrees to the left or right.
 In other words, DON’T turn around to follow a grouse in flight.
 I’m

 behind you.
 There are plenty of them around, so you’ll get other chances.
 Okay?”